A Reward Chart is a fun tool to help inspire positive behaviour in a child and here is a FREE one you can print and use time and time again…

 What is a Reward Chart?

-A reward chart is a sheet that lists the activities you would like your child to do each day.
-For example, making their bed, feeding the dog, picking up their toys.
-Or a Reward Chart can list behaviours that you are encouraging in your child, for example, being kind to their sister, sleeping in their own bed, being helpful.
+A reward chart is a chart that lists some activities and jobs you would like your child to do each day.
+For example, make their bed, feed the dog and pick up their toys.
+A Reward Chart can also list behaviours that you are encouraging in your child, for example, being kind to their sister, sleeping in their own bed, being helpful.